bbatsov/metaredux/_posts/2021-07-31-back-to-linux.md

 ## The New Hardware

-Here's the hardware that I got:
+Here's the hardware that I got in early July 2020 (it took me almost 3 months to settle on all the parts):

 | CPU | AMD RYZEN 7 3700X |
 | GPU | ASUS DUAL Radeon RX 5500 XT EVO OC 8G |